VishnuGShephertz/ANDROID_INTEGRATION_WITH_FACEBOOK/README.md

 =================================
 # About application

-1. This application shows how can we integrate our android application with FaceBook API.
+1. This application shows how can we integrate our android application with Face-Book API.
-2. This application simply shows how can we get facebook all facebook friends with their online presence.
+2. This application simply shows how can we get Face-Book all Face-Book friends with their online presence.

 # Running Sample

 1. First off all download Face-book SDk from [here ] (https://github.com/facebook/facebook-android-sdk).
 2. Create an application [here ] (https://developers.facebook.com/apps/) to get an Facebook APP ID for your application.
-3. You need to create the key hash value of your signature and your android debugkeystore (for the develop stage).
+3. You need to create the key hash value of your signature and your android debug.keystore (for the develop stage).
 4. For this First download OpenSSL from [here](http://code.google.com/p/openssl-for-windows/downloads/list) and extract to a folder
    (in my case, c:\openssl) and follow these steps.